flackdl/cwwed/docs/PRODUCTION.md

 The *nginx ingress* will automatically create an AWS Load Balancer.
-Once the nginx ingress service is created, monitor the new external Load Balancer and get it's external IP address.
+Once the nginx ingress service is created, monitor the new external Load Balancer and get its external IP address.

     kubectl get service --namespace ingress-nginx ingress-nginx-controller